We’ve already put together a guide about the total amount of water on Earth and how it’s distributed.

 - There’s also a difference between potable drinking water, and non potable fresh water that is used for other uses such as irrigation for agriculture

-- Rates of global freshwater use increased sharply from the 1950s onwards, but since 2000 appears to be plateauing, or at least slowing
+- Rates of global freshwater use increased sharply from the 1950s onwards, but since 2000 appears to be plateauing, or at least slowing in recent times (up to 2019 at least)

 - Water usage and demand is expected to increase in the future as populations grow, more countries become developed, and demand grows for water intensive products like fossil fuels and meats, as well as energy generation